BrilliantPlugins/wp-geometa-lib/README.md

-WP-GeoMeta Lib
+WP-GeoMeta-Lib
 ==============

-WP-GeoMeta is a spatial foundation for WordPress.
+WP-GeoMeta-Lib is a spatial foundation for WordPress.
 It provides a solid foundation for spatial data using MySQL's native spatial support.
-With WP-GeoMeta you can store and search spatial metadata like you do any other metadata, but using MySQL spatial indexes.
+With WP-GeoMeta-Lib you can store and search spatial metadata like you do any other metadata, but using MySQL spatial indexes.

-WP-GeoMeta was created with developers in mind.
+WP-GeoMeta-Lib was created with developers in mind.
 If you find it cumbersome, buggy or missing features, let us know!

 <!-- #toc -->